Would you know if your dog had worms?

 There are many different drugs available and, like any drugs, they all have side effects.

-This is not an exhaustive list, but here are some examples of the adverse drug events reported to the US Food and Drug Administration (FDA) for the most common active ingredients in de-worming drugs.
+Here are some examples of the adverse drug events from the Food and Drug Administration (FDA).
+These are just for the most common active ingredients in de-worming drugs.

-Many dogs get some intestinal worms occasionally, but if your dog is healthy with a strong immune system, they probably won’t make him sick.
+Many dogs occasionally get some intestinal worms.
+If your dog is healthy with a strong immune system, they probably won’t make him sick.

-In this case you may never know he even had the worms because he will probably just expel them naturally, and you won’t see any symptoms.
+You may never even know he had the worms because he’ll just expel them naturally.

-Approximately 80% of the immune system is in the gut, so giving your dog the best diet you can will help keep worms away.
-Feed your dog a natural, whole foods, preferably raw meat based diet.
+- Approximately 80% of the immune system is in the gut, so giving your dog the best diet you can will help keep worms away.
+Feed your dog natural, whole food, raw meat based diet.

-Support your dog’s overall wellbeing by avoiding pharmaceutical drugs like antibiotics and vaccines as well as pesticides such as flea, tick and heartworm medications.
+- Support your dog’s overall wellbeing.
+Avoiding pharmaceutical drugs like antibiotics and vaccines.
+Stay away from pesticides such as flea, tick and heartworm medications.

-Keeping your yard free of poop will also help prevent your dog from picking up intestinal worms.
+- Keep your yard free of poop to help prevent your dog from picking up intestinal worms.

 Foods To Fight Worms

-You can add some of the foods below to your dog’s diet to help prevent worms, as well as to help get rid of a worm infestation.
+You can add some of the foods below to your dog’s diet to help prevent worms.
+They will also help get rid of a worm infestation.